Both love and hate need nourishment. Which are you feeding?

 “I’ll really miss you,” she cried when we finally moved.
 “You always treated me like a queen!
 And I’ve always felt so loved here.”
 Amazed, I asked the Lord, “How can it be?”
 But I just sensed him smilingly say, “Isn’t that what you asked me for?”

 So I learned that both love and hate need nourishment.
 If we feed them, they grow.
-It’s simply deciding which crop we want to grow!
+It’s simply deciding which we want to harvest!

 Which are you growing: love and forgiveness or hate?